Explore Jeju island your way with a rental car.

 - GPS: Usually included for free

-🚗 Pro Tip: Prices can spike during peak seasons (spring cherry blossoms, summer holidays, autumn foliage).
-Book early for discounts.
+🚗 Pro tip: Prices spike during peak seasons (spring cherry blossoms, summer holidays, autumn foliage).
+Book early for the best rates.

 📖 Travel essentials: Korea Power Plug & Socket Guide (2025): Types, Voltage, Adapters & Tips